-- i.
-Commitment goal - ii.
-Commitment year (including reporting year) - iii.
-Gross or net framing - iv.
-Nominated base period - v.
-Commitment coverage - vi.
-Nominated reporting boundary - vii.
-Nominated scope 2 emission accounting approach - c) Summary statistics and key insights about the information presented in participants' CERT reports. - d) Explanatory information on how to interpret the CERT report and key terms. - 10.2.2 If a participant reports a commitment for a subsidiary or other corporate group member, this will be published as part of the participant's CERT report. - 10.2.3 A participant may nominate a preferred trading name to be published on their CERT report, either for the controlling corporation, for a subsidiary or for corporate group member. - 10.2.4 The CERT publication will present information that is correct at the time of publication.
+- b) A data workbook including all participants' CERT report data.
+The data workbook presents the same information included in a participant's CERT reports in table format, supplemented by information on the framing elements of each CER data verified commitment and base period, including the:68 - i. commitment goal - ii. commitment year (including reporting year) - iii. gross or net framing - iv. nominated base period - v. coverage - vi. nominated reporting boundary - vii. nominated scope 2 emission accounting approach. - c) Summary statistics and key insights about the information presented in participants' CERT reports. - d) Explanatory information on how to interpret the CERT report and key terms. - 10.2.2 If a participant reports a commitment for a subsidiary or other corporate group member, this will be published as part of the participant's CERT report. - 10.2.3 A participant may nominate a preferred trading name to be published on their CERT report, for either the controlling corporation, a subsidiary or corporate group member. - 10.2.4 The CERT publication will present information that is correct at the time of publication.
 Previous publications will only be retrospectively updated at the discretion of the CER if a significant error is identified.